BACK PAIN CAUSES, SIGNS, SYMPTOMS & BEST TREATMENT OPTIONS

 Exercise is one of the best ways to treat chronic lower back pain.
-Research indicates that there are several types of exercise programs that help reduce back pain.
+Research indicates that several types of exercise programs help reduce back pain.
 Exercise helps strengthen muscles, improve flexibility and increase circulation.
 The best exercise program for back pain is walking.

 Nonsteroidal anti-inflammatory drugs (NSAIDs)are one of the most common treatments a medical doctor gives for patients with acute low back pain.
 They work by reducing inflammation and relieving pain.
 But what do we know about how effective they are?

 No evidence taking them helps prevent future episodes of lower back pain.
 Moreover, there is no evidence that NSAIDs are effective for patients with chronic back pain.
 However, you should know that medication will not fix the problem, and excessive use of NSAIDs can lead to liver and kids damage, far worse than the pain you now feel.

 According to an article published in Mayo Clinic, Nonsteroidal anti-inflammatory drugs increase your risks for a heart attack, stroke, and high blood pressure, even if you don’t have heart disease.